Werner, Count in Hesbaye

+Werner, Count in Hesbaye (French Garnier, Latin Werinharius, short form Werinzo) (died 973) was a Lower Lotharingian count in what is now Belgium and neighbouring parts of Germany.
+During this period the once independent Kingdom of Lotharingia, was coming under the control of the Kingdom of East Francia, which would become the Holy Roman Empire in 962.
+The area was still contested by the Kingdom of West Francia.

-Werner died with his brother Rainald, Count of Mons, near Mons in Hainaut, now in Belgium.
-The two brothers were reported to have been holding the lands that had been held by one Richer, Count in Luihgau and Hainaut, who had recently died.
-Werner and his brother were killed by brothers Reginar IV, the future count of Mons, and Lambert I, the future count of Louvain.
-They claimed these land by right of their dead rebel father, Reginar III, Count of Hainaut.
+Werner died with his brother Count Renaud, near Mons in Hainaut, now in Belgium.
+The two brothers were reported to have been holding the lands that had been held by one Richer, count in Luihgau and Hainaut, who had recently died, and was possibly a close relative.
+Werner and his brother were killed by brothers Reginar IV, the future count of Mons in Hainaut, and Lambert I, the future count of Louvain.
+They claimed Mons by right of their dead rebel father, Reginar III, Count of Hainaut.

 Attestations

 There are a small number of records proposed for Werner.
 It is not certain that they are all the same person: